Oscilloscope: Bandwidth

+Waveform interval and sampling interval

+For digital oscilloscopes, waveform interval is defined as the time interval between adjacent points of a displayed waveform while sampling interval is defined as the time interval between adjacent gathered samples (= 1 / sampling frequency), and the waveform interval is usually longer than the sample interval.
+In other words, the displayed waveform is an aggregation of the gathered samples (e.g., each displayed point is the average over each waveform interval).

 Other features

 Some oscilloscopes have cursors.
 These are lines that can be moved about the screen to measure the time interval between two points, or the difference between two voltages.
 A few older oscilloscopes simply brightened the trace at movable locations.
 These cursors are more accurate than visual estimates referring to graticule lines.

 Better quality general purpose oscilloscopes include a calibration signal for setting up the compensation of test probes; this is (often) a 1 kHz square-wave signal of a definite peak-to-peak voltage available at a test terminal on the front panel.
 Some better oscilloscopes also have a squared-off loop for checking and adjusting current probes.

 Sometimes a user wants to see an event that happens only occasionally.
 To catch these events, some oscilloscopes—called storage scopes—preserve the most recent sweep on the screen.
 This was originally achieved with a special CRT, a storage tube, which retained the image of even a very brief event for a long time.

 Some digital oscilloscopes can sweep at speeds as slow as once per hour, emulating a strip chart recorder.

 That is, the signal scrolls across the screen from right to left.
 Most oscilloscopes with this facility switch from a sweep to a strip-chart mode at about one sweep per ten seconds.
-This is because otherwise, the scope looks broken: it's collecting data, but the dot cannot be seen.
+This is because otherwise, the scope looks broken: it is collecting data, but the dot cannot be seen.

 All but the simplest models of current oscilloscopes more often use digital signal sampling.
 Samples feed fast analog-to-digital converters, following which all signal processing (and storage) is digital.

 Many oscilloscopes accommodate plug-in modules for different purposes, e.g., high-sensitivity amplifiers of relatively narrow bandwidth, differential amplifiers, amplifiers with four or more channels, sampling plugins for repetitive signals of very high frequency, and special-purpose plugins, including audio/ultrasonic spectrum analyzers, and stable-offset-voltage direct-coupled channels with relatively high gain.